Toward Inherently Robust VLMs Against Visual Perception Attacks: Experimental Evaluation

 \subsection{RQ1: Fine-Tuning Increases Detection Performance}

 \autoref{table:Pre-Fine-Tuning-av-solo} shows VLMs' zero-shot performance on the test dataset, which performed poorly in ALC and TSR tasks, indicating difficulties in these specific AV applications.
 Although the models demonstrated decent performance in the VD task, this success may partly be due to their pre-training on large, diverse image datasets, which likely enhanced their general visual recognition capabilities.
-However, they struggled to detect objects in images taken during darkness, rain, or when the objects were far away, showing their difficulty in maintaining high performance under varying and challenging environmental conditions despite their general visual understanding capabilities.
+However, in the VD task, they struggled to detect vehicles in images taken at night, in the rain, or at long distances (highlighting their limitations under challenging environmental conditions despite strong general visual recognition).

-To improve their performance, these models were fine-tuned using the same training datasets and prompts as before, and then their performance was re-evaluated with the same test dataset. \autoref{table:Post-Fine-Tuning-av-solo-tandem} shows notable accuracy improvements for all tasks after fine-tuning.
+To improve their performance, these models were fine-tuned using the same training datasets and prompts as before, and then their performance was re-evaluated with the same test dataset. \autoref{table:merged-av-vs-ae-acc-f1} shows notable accuracy improvements for all tasks after fine-tuning.
 For ALC, accuracy increased from 20.71\%–50.91\% to 86.61\%–99.51\%.
 For TSR, accuracy saw a substantial rise from 1.19\%–31.24\% to 90.34\%–99.14\%.
-In the VD task, accuracy improved from 60.64\%–92.06\% to 88.01
+In the VD task, accuracy improved from 60.64\%–92.06\% to 88.01\%–99.95

 These findings suggest that although they initially underperformed on AV tasks, fine-tuning them with relevant datasets can lead to substantial performance improvements, showing their potential utility in AV applications.
 Intersection over Union (IoU) measures the overlap between the predicted output and the ground truth in tasks like object detection.
 A higher IoU indicates more accurate localization, making it a crucial metric for evaluating model performance in AV perception tasks.
-After fine-tuning, the IoU values improved significantly, with \texttt{LLaVA-7B} increasing from 0.041 to 0.964, \texttt{LLaVA-13B-LoRA} from 0.063 to 0.987, \texttt{MoE-LLaVA} from 0.038 to 0.946, \texttt{MobileVLM} from 0.013 to 0.926, \texttt{Qwen-7B} from 0.018 to 0.9578, and \texttt{NVILA-8B} from 0.183 to 0.9768, as shown in~\autoref{fig:IoU}.
+After fine-tuning, the IoU values improved significantly, with \texttt{LLaVA-7B} increasing from 0.041 to 0.964, \texttt{LLaVA-13B-LoRA} from 0.063 to 0.987, \texttt{MoE-LLaVA} from 0.038 to 0.946, \texttt{MobileVLM} from 0.013 to 0.926, \texttt{Qwen-VL} from 0.018 to 0.9578, and \texttt{NVILA-8B} from 0.183 to 0.9768, as shown in~\autoref{fig:IoU}.